Transylvania or Transilvania (from Latin – "the land beyond the forest") is a region in Romania,

 Piatra Craiului National Park – spectacular rocky steep walls, virgin forests,

 and one of the world's deepest underground abysses (Coltii Grindului shaft, - 1,800 feet)

 Transylvania offers excellent conditions for outdoor activities: Biking, Camping, Caving, Rock-Climbing, Fishing, Hiking, Nature walks, Rafting, Wildlife and Bird Watching

-Transylvania's cuisine displays a variety of flavors with dishes flavored with thyme, red pepper or tarragon.
+Transylvania's cuisine displays dishes based on meats and vegetables and flavored with thyme, red pepper or tarragon.

-Meats, such as pork, mutton, veal, are among the most popular ingredient in Transylvania's cuisine.
+Pork, mutton, veal, potatoes, red peppers, wheat and corn are among the most popular ingredients in Transylvania's cuisine.

 Transylvania Wine Regions